-If there is a power failure during a heating cycle, the system will restart the ignition sequence automatically when power is restored, if the Comfort Control still calls for heat.
+If there is a power failure during a heating cycle, the system will restart the ignition sequence automatically when power is restored if the thermostat still calls for heat.

-- 4. GAS SUPPLY FAILURE If loss of flame occurs during a heating cycle, the system Integrated Control Module will recycle the ignition sequence, then if ignition is not achieved, the Integrated Control Module will shut off the Gas Valve and lock out the system. - 5.
-INDUCED DRAFT BLOWER FAILURE Please refer to the Variable Speed Draft Inducer troubleshooting manual for diagnostic assistance.
+4. GAS SUPPLY FAILURE

+If loss of flame occurs during a heating cycle, the system integrated control module will recycle the ignition sequence, then if ignition is not achieved, the integrated control module will shut off the gas valve and lock out the system.

+5. INDUCED DRAFT BLOWER FAILURE